This topic describes the syntax of string functions. This topic also provides examples on how to use the functions.

 Examples

-Use a question mark (?) to split the value of the request_uri field and return the first substring.
-The returned substring indicates a file path.
-Then, calculate the number of requests that correspond to each path.
+Use a question mark (?) to split the value of the request_uri field and obtain the first substring, which is a file path.
+Then, measure the number of requests that correspond to each path.

 split_to_map function